warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

 2. [better-sqlite3](https://github.com/WiseLibs/better-sqlite3#better-sqlite3-) based cache.
 This cache is used for serving data via D.R.E. endpoints - in order not to interfere with the Warp Contracts SDK internal cache.
-   It also serves as a from of a backup.
+   It also serves as a form of a backup.
    [WAL mode](https://github.com/WiseLibs/better-sqlite3/blob/master/docs/performance.md#performance) is being used for increased performance.